Merberg/CarND-Path-Planning-Project/README.md

 ### 1. Vehicle Traffic Tracking

-Sensor fustion data is used to determine if a collision is possible; `CarInFront_s - Ego_s < 30.0 m` It is also used to check if there is room when the ego vehicle wants to pass:
+Sensor fustion data is used to determine if a collision is possible; `CarInFront_s - Ego_s < 30.0 m`.
+It is also used to check if there is room when the ego vehicle wants to pass:
 ```
   clearance = abs(ego_s-check_s);